mabel-dev/korolev/README.md

 - Provenance
 - Change tracking

-> Google DataPlex does not support all features
+> Google DataPlex appears to be designed as a governance platform only, with limited appropriateness as an operational data management toolset.

-> Iceberg does not adequately support continuous datasets (log streams), which is anticipated as the main data
+> Apache Iceberg does not adequately support continuous datasets (log streams), which is anticipated as the main data

 **Data Broker**